 Once the exact MV for a String numeric literal has been determined, it is then rounded to a value of the Number type.
 If the MV is 0, then the rounded value is +0 unless the first non white space character in the String numeric literal is '-', in which case the rounded value is -0.
-Otherwise, the rounded value must be the Number value for the MV (in the sense defined in 8.5), unless the literal includes a StrUnsignedDecimalLiteral and the literal has more than 20 significant digits, in which case the Number value may be either the Number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit or the Number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th digit position.
+Otherwise, the rounded value must be the Number value for the MV (in the sense defined in 8.5), unless the literal includes a StrUnsignedDecimalLiteral and the literal has more than 20 significant digits, in which case the Number value may be either the Number value for the MV of a literal produced by replacing each significant digit after the 20th with a 0 digit and then incrementing the literal at the 20th digit position.
 A digit is significant if it is not part of an ExponentPart and